Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Store the database password as an environment variable for each Lambda function.
 Create a new Lambda function that is named `PasswordRotate`.
 Use Amazon EventBridge (Amazon CloudWatch Events) to schedule the `PasswordRotate` function every 30 days to change the database password and update the environment variable for each Lambda function.
 - [ ] Use AWS Key Management Service (AWS KMS) to encrypt the database password and to store the encrypted password as an environment variable for each Lambda function.
 Grant each Lambda function access to the KMS key so that the database password can be decrypted when required.
 Create a new Lambda function that is named `PasswordRotate` to change the password every 30 days.
 - [x] Use AWS Secrets Manager to store credentials for the database.
 Create a Secrets Manager secret, and select the database so that Secrets Manager will use a Lambda function to update the database password automatically.
 Specify an automatic rotation schedule of 30 days.
-Update each Lambda function to access the database password from SecretsManager.
+Update each Lambda function to access the database password from Secrets Manager.
 - [ ] Use AWS Systems Manager Parameter Store to create a secure string to store credentials for the database.
 Create a new Lambda function called `PasswordRotate`.
 Use Amazon EventBridge (Amazon CloudWatch Events) to schedule the `PasswordRotate` function every 30 days to change the database password and to update the secret within Parameter Store.
 Update each Lambda function to access the database password from Parameter Store.

 ### A Sysops administrator creates an Amazon Elastic Kubernetes Service (Amazon EKS) cluster that uses AWS Fargate.
 The cluster is deployed successfully.
 The Sysops administrator needs to manage the cluster by using the `kubectl` command line tool.
 Which of the following must be configured on the Sysops administrator's machine so that `kubectl` can communicate with the cluster API server?